 Teaching assistant for Human-Robot Interaction

-Reviewer for CHI, UIST, CSCW, NeurIPS, AAAI, CHIL, FAccT, HAI
+Reviewer for top-tier international conferences: CHI, UIST, CSCW, NeurIPS, AAAI, CHIL, FAccT, HAI

 University of Illinois at Urbana-Champaign